7cowries/7goldencowries-frontend/LAUNCH.md

 1. Set wallet to `UQTestWallet123` in the header input.
 2. Claim "Join our Telegram" → XP +40, then re-claim → Already claimed.
-3. Refresh page → XP persists.
+3. Refresh page → XP persists and Profile widget progress reflects backend.